-Marriott is investing in a chatbot ecosystem to engage customers before, during and after their stay.
-Bots can help during the guest’s whole journey by increasing customer satisfaction while lowering costs via automation.
+Marriott is investing in a chatbot ecosystem to engage guests before, during, and after their stay.
+Bots can help them on their whole journey by increasing customer satisfaction while lowering costs via automation.
 It’s a win-win situation.

 The intelligent virtual agents can rely on machine learning to understand the various ways your customers may ask for things.
 Plus, a hotel chatbot can also help boost direct reservations since it can be integrated with booking engines.
 No wonder chatbots are a hit now in the hotel industry!

 Today, many routine tasks are being automated.
 As you can see in this graphic brought by the World Economic Forum, the division of labor between humans and machines is changing.
 By 2025, it is expected that machines perform 52% of the total tasks hours across industries:

 When it comes to reducing costs, a lot of managers see AI as an essential tool.
 Besides, people want fast and easy communication.
 Chatbots can speed up the processes of answering and filtering through travel bookings, giving the online user the fast service that they expect.

 But the big question is: will robots take your job?
 Probably no!
 Quite the contrary, the World Economic Forum also states that machines and algorithms (AI included) will be responsible for creating over 58 million new jobs by 2022.

 In fact, research shows that countries that bought more machines are the ones with the lowest unemployment rate.